-- · Training providers must be accredited. - Renovation firms must be certified. - · Renovators and dust sampling technicians must be trained and certified. - Non-certified workers must work under and be trained on-the-job by a Certified Renovator. - · Work practices must be followed for work covered by the rule. - Renovators must educate owners/occupants (Module 3).
+- · Training providers must be accredited. - · Renovation firms must be certified. - · Renovators and dust sampling technicians must be trained and certified. - Non-certified workers must work under and be trained on-the-job by a Certified Renovator. - Work practices must be followed for renovations covered by the rule. - · Renovators must educate owners/occupants.